Everlasting Kingdom: Unraveling the Bible’s Secrets

 Jeremiah recorded the culling of the wickedest of the wicked—false shepherds of Yehovah’s own flock.
 The essence of the chapter is summed up in this passage:

-Jeremiah 23:14 Among the prophets of Jerusalem I’ve seen a horrible thing, they commit adultery, and live in lies, they empower evil people, so that no one turns away from their evil ways.
+Jeremiah 23:14 Among the prophets of Jerusalem I’ve seen a horrible thing, they commit adultery and live a lie, they empower evil people, so that no one turns away from their evil ways.
 They have all become like Sodom to Me, and its [Jerusalem’s] inhabitants like Gomorrah.

 In unbroken context, these “shepherds” are shown to have “prophesied by Baal”.